Wayne Federman: Hollywood: 1987–2008

-Voiceover work
+Voice-over work

 In 1990, while shooting a television commercial campaign for McDonald's (directed by Henry Winkler), Federman recorded a series of tie-in radio commercials.
-This launched his voice-over career.
+That launched his voice-over career.
 Since then his distinctive voice has been heard on hundreds of radio and television spots.
 He was the voice of the talking ham and cheese sandwich in the long-running Florida Orange Juice campaign.